RocketChat/docs-old/guides/administration/admin-panel/settings/layout.md

 Here, you set the fonts to be used on your server.

 * **Body Font Family**: Takes in a list of comma-separated font families.
-RocketChat will start using the most available from left to right.
+Rocket.Chat will start using the most available from left to right.

 ## Old Colors